Lucan Sarsfields GAA: 1990s

-After a magnificent campaign the footballers again achieved Senior status in 1995 with a thrilling Dublin Intermediate Football Championship victory over St Vincents after a replay in Lawless Park in Swords.
+The footballers again achieved Senior status in 1995 following a Dublin Intermediate Football Championship victory over St Vincents after a replay in Lawless Park in Swords.
 Further success followed and the footballers now compete in Division 1 of the Senior Football League.
-1998 was a tremendous year for its hurlers.
-The intermediate hurlers won three cup competitions, Corn Céitinn, Corn Fogarty and Corn.
-They followed up with a season to relish in 1999 winning the Intermediate League and Dublin Intermediate Hurling Championship and were competing in Division 2 of the Senior Hurling League.
+In 1998, the intermediate hurlers won three cup competitions, Corn Céitinn, Corn Fogarty and Corn.
+They followed up with in 1999 by winning the Intermediate League and Dublin Intermediate Hurling Championship and were competing in Division 2 of the Senior Hurling League.

 Club grounds

 For many years the club had no permanent pitches.
-In the early years, games were played at the 12 Lock, Bleach Green in the Demesne (close to Weir View), in a field behind Vesey Park and later on land belonging to Mr. Hickey in Doddsboro, Mr. Royce in Tandy's Lane and Mr. Kavanagh in Ballydowd, On the morning of a game some of the club members would go to one of these fields and erect posts which would have to be taken down that evening.
+In the early years, games were played at the 12 Lock, Bleach Green in the Demesne (close to Weir View), in a field behind Vesey Park and later on land in Doddsboro, in Tandy's Lane and in Ballydowd.
+On the morning of a game some of the club members would go to one of these fields and erect posts which would have to be taken down that evening.

 In 1952, the Dublin County Board leased grounds in Ballydowd, behind the Foxhunter Pub and gave the club official use of these grounds.
 This was home for the club for the next 18 years.
-Dressing rooms consisted of old wooden railway carriages - a far cry from some of the facilities that exist today but a lot more than some other clubs had at the time.
+Dressing rooms consisted of old wooden railway carriages.

 In 1970 however, the County Board lost control of the ground and the club was again homeless until granted the use of County Council pitches in Doddsboro where Airlie Heights is now situated.